top of page

 About Level 3

 This, the final level of Cyber Civics, focuses on media literacy which is "the ability to access, analyze, evaluate and create media in a variety of forms."
-Within this turnkey program you will find lesson plans (downloadable and easy-to-teach), slides, videos, parent engagement letters, background materials, fillable PDF forms for students, and access to one-to-one support—so that you can easily teach these important skills.
+Within this turnkey program you will find lesson plans (downloadable and easy-to-teach), slides w/embedded videos, parent engagement letters, background materials, fillable PDF forms for students, and access to one-to-one support—so that you can easily teach these important skills.

 Media Literacy is ESSENTIAL